pcardotatgit/automation_lab_web_app/README.md

     pip install -r requirements.txt

-    Some time this instruction fails.
-Then we have to install the modules separately as shown bellow
+Some time this instruction above fails.
+It seems to work but the modules are not installed.

+I such case we have to install the python modules one by one as shown bellow

     pip install flask
     pip install flask_request_params